otoolep/questdb.io/docs/myFirstDatabase.md

 |4      | Honeywell         | Chicago
 |...    | ...               | ...

-Let's now create sensor readings.
+Let's now create some sensor readings.
 In this case, we will generate the table and the data at the same time.

 ```sql